California U-Haul Truck Accident Lawyers

 Here are some of the most common injuries associated with U-Haul truck accidents, ranging from minor to severe:

-Injuries to the spinal cord can lead to numbness or pain along the path of the spine and limbs, incontinence, loss of motor functions, or paralysis.
-Sadly, spinal cord injuries are difficult to treat and may result in a permanent disability.
+- Spinal Cord Injuries — Injuries to the spinal cord can lead to numbness or pain along the path of the spine and limbs, incontinence, loss of motor functions, or paralysis.
+They are often difficult to treat and may result in a permanent disability.

 What To Do After A U-Haul Truck Accident

 It’s normal to have a moment of confusion and disbelief after an accident.
-However, once you snap back to reality, you need to calm down and recall the steps you need to follow after a truck accident.
+However, once you regain your composure, you may want to consider taking some recommended steps after a truck accident.
+Here’s what you can do to help protect your health and any potential claims you may wish to pursue:

 - Check yourself for injuries and try to move to a safe location on the side of the road.